 Could be freely swapped between fractional (coliving) and investor (dividends) classes, providing the new share issued do not exceed a minimum and maxmimum rentals capacity threshold, ensuring there's always booking flexability (the minimum, e.g. 30%) and that there's not an excess of capacity which would requiring new management practices but may be fufilled by existing ones such as organic demand (e.g. 50%).

 The investor proportion additionally represents investment into a social enterprise, having benefits for all stakeholders.
-The function of which will be defined by the members.
+The function of which must be defined.
 It is suggested to use preferential shares (preferred stock) with thresholds and caps, but may simply be structured as loan repayments or dividends.

-To ensure the community fund has adequate value to enliven the space, its structure should ensure a proportion of porfits are guaranteed to be retained for it.
-In a mutualised structure to ensure investors gain a desireable return, a yield up to a baseline threshold e.g. 5% may be utilised, this would be paid out as priority from surplusses.
-Remaining surplusses would split payouts between the community fund and investors, possibly only up to a higher threshold cap (e.g. 10%).
-This mechanism ensures there's incentive in running the business for everyone's benefit.
+To ensure the community fund has adequate value to enliven the space, its structure should ensure a proportion of profits are guaranteed to be retained towards it.
+In a mutualised structure to ensure investors gain a desireable return, an annual return up to a baseline threshold e.g. 5% could be utilised, paid out as priority from surplus.
+Remaining surplus would split payouts between the community fund and investors, potentially only up to a higher threshold cap e.g. 10%, either over a fixed term or for life.

 The motivating factor for members should be use, not returns, however normal use must offer sufficient benefits, and it is inevitable that members may not make use of their stake all the time.